Firebase CRUD operations with JavaScript and jQuery

 });

-Here in above code, you can see the controller key for a particular route.
+Here in the above code, you can see the controller key for a particular route.
 Which grabs the module and executes it with its dependencies i.e. Auth and redirect.

 Add and Update